trhallam/segysak/docs/seisnc-standard.md

 ### Frozen base classes

-!!! note
+!!! info

     These classes are referenced here to show the standard seisnc variable names.
     Use the [instantiated classes](#instantiated-classes) if including these keyfields in your code.

 ::: segysak._keyfield
     handler: python